 I am a wildlife ecologist whose aim is to advance understanding of the responses of large mammal populations to ecological and environmental drivers and to use that knowledge to directly inform wildlife management and conservation.
 I am particularly interested in the ecological impacts of plants, herbivores, and predators of the herbivores on each other.
 I use aspects of behavioral ecology, physiology, evolution, and chemical ecology to address ecological questions at the population and community levels.
 For more details about my research, please visit my Research Interests page.

 I am currently a postdoctoral research fellow at the University of Mpumalanga in South Africa and the University of California Santa Barbara.
-I am also affiliated with the South African Environmental Observation Network (SAEON) Ndlovu (savanna) Node, Duke University, and the Rory Hensman Conservation and Research Unit.
+I am also affiliated with the Rory Hensman Conservation and Research Unit, and have also held affiliations with the South African Environmental Observation Network (SAEON) Ndlovu (savanna) Node and Duke University.
 My current postdoctoral research largely focuses on understanding community-level landscapes of fear in South African savannas and exploring the consequences of woody thickening to these patterns.